 In the processes of modal synthesis that use the modal superset of residual flexibility, the user defines which modes will be removed from the modal base.
 This choice will be used to define the residual flexibility modes that will be used to improve the modal base of each substructure.
 Then, any modes significant in the identification of the original system can be removed same keeping an enough number of modes in the base.
 This fact is also observed in most of the methods of modal synthesis.
 In the method of automatic elimination proposed by Cleudmar, A. A. (1998), was observed that when the level of energy of the boundary of the substructures is small, more precise results is obtained for the synthesized eigenvalues and eigenvectors.
 For each substructure as smaller the energy of the boundary coordinates relatively to the energy of the internal coordinates minor would be the influence of this mode in the synthesis of the complete system.
-This supposition is based in the fact that the internal portions of energy of the selected modes are the main responsible for the motion of vibration of the complete system.
+This supposition is based in the fact that the internal portions of energy of the boundary of the complete system.
 The relative portions to the boundary of the substructures will be naturally subject to the conditions imposed by the joining.
-Then, the comparison between the contour and the internal portions of the substructures supplies a quality index among the modes of a certain substructure.
-This supposition is the base of the approach of automatic elimination of modes, that is to say, if for a certain mode the joining is very significant in relation to the joint internals, a great probability exists of obtaining a low convergence in the results ends of the synthesis.
+Then, the comparison between the contour and the internal portions of the approach of automatic elimination of modes, that is to say, if for a certain mode the joining is very significant in relation to the joint internals, a great probability exists of obtaining a low convergence in the results ends of the synthesis.